IRS Forms

 Can I request a tip allocation rate lower than 8%?

-Yes, you or a majority of employees can petition the IRS for a lower rate, not below 2%, by writing to the National Tip Reporting Compliance office and documenting why a lower rate fits your operation.
+Yes, you or a majority of employees can petition the IRS for a lower rate.
+2% is a practical floor that the IRS rarely goes below under Rev. Proc.
+86-21, not a hard statutory minimum.
+The petition goes to the National Tip Reporting Compliance office and must document why a lower rate fits your operation.

 How long should I keep 8027 records?